An official website of the United States government

 Share This Page:

-A participant bank appealed the substandard risk rating and nonaccrual designation assigned to a term credit during the first quarter Shared National Credit (SNC) examination.
+A participant bank appealed the pass rating assigned to the revolving credit during the first quarter Shared National Credit (SNC) examination.